Graduate Program Assistant Handbook

 - If a department chooses to pursue an English language waiver for an applicant who has provided a language test result that is below our minimum, the specific component that has been failed must be addressed.
 For example, if a student obtains a score below 21 on the writing component, it is not acceptable to have a telephone discussion with the student to support the waiver.

-- The language waiver form must be signed by the Graduate Coordinator, Department Chair and Associate Dean, Research and Graduate Studies.
-A signatory can not be duplicated on the English waiver.
-A total of three individuals must approve (refer to WebNow guide for instructions for 'How to sign the English Language Waiver".
+- The language waiver form must be signed by the Graduate Coordinator and Department Chair.
+Note: A signatory can not be duplicated on the English waiver.
+At times when the Graduate Coordinator is also the Department Chair designate, the Associate Dean, Research of the College must sign the English waiver on the Chair's behalf.
+A total of two individuals must approve (refer to WebNow guide for instructions for 'How to sign the English Language Waiver".

 Recommendation Form: In the recommendation to waive English, the department can choose to waive English for a few different reasons.
 It is important that you select the most appropriate reason declaring why the department would like to waive this requirement.
 Please click on the check box beside Waive English Language Requirement.
 After you click this box, the four options will become live and will allow you to select one of the options in the listing.
 If you choose option two, the department is required to select the country in which the applicant has studied.
 If the department chooses option three or four, the department must write a letter of support in the box below as to why they support that the student has adequate English capacity to pursue graduate studies.
 Two levels of signatures must be attained before the application is routed forward to the Admission Specialist.